abstruse020/nvim_packer_config/README.md

 # Description

-My nvim config is inspired from [ThePrimeagen's nvim config](https://github.com/ThePrimeagen/ThePrimeagen).
+My nvim config (Inspired from [ThePrimeagen's nvim config](https://github.com/ThePrimeagen/ThePrimeagen))

 - The main files are in `lua/abstruse_nvim`.
 - `init.lua` is configured so that it don't apply the configuration if using neovim via VS code.